cvanbellen/dbt-data_auditing_observatory/README.md

 ![image](img/9_dbt_packages.png)

+After adding the package to your _packages.yml_ file, simply run the `dbt deps` command on your CLI to install it!

 ## Database Connector Compatibility

 Right now, this package supports __Snowflake__ and __Postgres__ dbt connectors, but you can expect __Redshift__ and __Bigquery__ support to be added really soon!